MinecraftU/mcu-curriculum/level_5/mac_cmd_line_instructions.md

 ![](images/section_0/run_bar.png)

 Click the run button.
 (The one that looks like a play button.)
-If it pops up a window titled "edit configuration".
-In the drop down labeled "Use classpath of module" choose "MinecraftByExample.main".
+If it pops up a window titled "edit configuration", in the drop down labeled "Use classpath of module" choose "MinecraftByExample.main".

 ![](images/section_0/classpath.png)